nabby27/stuart-coding-challenge/STATEMENT.md

 * Show off!
 We love Typescript.
 We love TDD.
 We love unit tests.
 We love design patterns.
 We love engineering!
 * If you were to have more time, what would you do?
 Briefly explain what could be improved.
 * If you have further questions, don't hesitate asking.

+> To see all my coments about this challenge see de `Readme` folder